 Essential oils are usually obtained by steam distillation from certain plants.
 You can inhale them, put them on your skin, or diffuse them in the air.
-Some people put some of them in their food (in very small amounts).
-They are ery potent.
+Some people put some of them, such as peppermint, orange, lemon, or rosemary, in their food (in very small amounts).
+They are very potent.
 Often, one or two drops is enough.
 True to their name, they are the essences of the plant.
 They contain the volatile (temporary) fragrances, like the scent of a rose.
 They vary in quality.
 Know your supplier.

 Diffusers are ultrasound are nebulizers.
 Always ventilate the room.
 Beware that essential oils can have unpredictable effects on pets and children.
 Some people can have distant memories, either pleasant or unpleasant, restored by inhaling essential oils.